ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 </div>
 </div>

-Every pixel remembers the location - not just the color - of the closest seed that it’s seen so far.
-When you process a pixel, you compare the location of the seed it remembers (if any) against that of each pixel it visits.
-If it finds a closer seed, it remembers that instead.

-A pixel doesn't need to visit a seed to find out about it.
-It just needs to visit another pixel that visited it.
-Or a pixel that visited another pixel that visited it, and so on.

-The first round of JFA has step length N / 2, where N is the size of the grid.
-The next one has step length N / 4.
-The following has N / 8, and so on until N / k is 1.
-In total there are log(N) rounds.
 Below is an interactive demo showing the pattern in which JFA moves through the grid for each round.
 At each step, it shows the grid cell that we're currently processing and the 8 cells around it that it visits to look for seeds.
 Use the slider to change which round you're on.

 <div id="jfa-pattern-demo-container" style="height: 357px; margin: 40px auto;"></div>